Our Ministries

 The Order of the Daughters of the King

 The Order of the Daughters of the King® (DOK) is a spiritual sisterhood of women dedicated to a life of Prayer, Service and Evangelism.
 We have made a commitment to Jesus as our Savior, and we follow Him as Lord of our lives.
 We are an Order for women who are communicants of the Episcopal Church, churches in communion with it, or churches in the Historic Episcopate.
 Today our membership includes women in the Anglican, Episcopal, Lutheran (ELCA) and Roman Catholic churches.
 On June 7, 1998, Epiphany received its charter and eleven members were installed having completed their training classes.
 Since the order’s formation at Epiphany, four training/study sessions have added 23 members, bringing the number of Epiphany DOK to 34 members.
 Daughters make a pledge of prayer and service.
-Epiphany daughters participate in the following projects: Hebron Grace visitation/soup day Prayer shawl ministry Soup for the sick in the Epiphany family Remembering our military men & women The Epiphany chapter of DOK meets on the first Thursday of each month at 7:00 p. m. n the Ministry Center.
-Mrs. Vicki Sheedy is the current president of the Epiphany DOK.
+Epiphany daughters participate in water Missions International and they are active at Hebron Grace.
+The Epiphany chapter of DOK meets on the first Sunday of each month at 8:00 am to 9:15 am before the service in the Ministry Center Library.
+Mrs. Winnie Noller is the current president of the Epiphany DOK.
+Contact Deborah for information, or you can find out more about the DOK by clicking HERE.

 The ECW

-The ECW meets on the first Monday of each month at 9:30 a.m. in the Ministry Center from September through May.
-During June, July and August if special issues arise the executive board is polled.
+The Epiphany Church Women (ECW) meet on the first Monday of each month at 9:30 a.m. in the Ministry Center from September through May.
+During June, July and August, if special issues arise the executive board is polled.
 Our meetings bring us together for fellowship, worship, and study which strengthen our lives and those we serve in the parish, community and Diocese.
 Epiphany has been very active through the years in the Diocesan and District meetings.
 The president is the official representative to meetings but many additional members attend.
 Our ECW hosted the Diocesan Annual meeting in 1985, 2001 and 2008.
 In 2009 Eliza Couturier was nominated by Epiphany ECW, and then she was chosen as the South Carolina Episcopal Church Women’s Most Honored Woman of the year for 2009.
 ECW’s primary projects during the year include Meals on Wheels, Hebron Grace, the United Thank offering, Church Periodical Club, York Place, Healing Farms Ministries, Water Missions, contributions to natural disasters and special occasions, such as luncheons and receptions in the Ministry Center.
-All women of the parish are considered members even though some are unable to attend meetings.
+And remember our ECW Store located in the Ministry Center.
+This is how ECW raises the money to support the numerous missions we support.
+Check out the many bargains we offer by clicking HERE. ll women of the parish are considered members even though some are unable to attend meetings.
 Some of these women who cannot attend monthly meetings contribute in many other ways.
-Mrs. Barbara Spearin is the current president of the Epiphany ECW.
+Terry Dufresne is the current president of the Epiphany ECW.

 Cursillo